 Bonus: Social Media Metrics

 Everyone uses social media today.
-The difference between a business who dabbles in it and the one who uses it to thrive is knowing which metrics to look for.
+The difference between a business that dabbles in it and the one that uses it to thrive is knowing which metrics to look for.

 Impressions are the first line of metrics because they tell you how many people have access to your content and how many more might have it in the future.
 The second line is engagement metrics because they show you how many people took that extra step to interact with your content.
 Finally, the bounce rate of the people who come to your website from your social media will tell you everything you need to know about your social media content and how well it works together with the website.